trick77/tunlr-style-dns-unblocking/README.md

 - haproxy.conf
 - dnsmasq-haproxy.conf

+I'm currently running a HAProxy-based DNS-unblocker on 208.110.82.50 so you can start with your DNS forwarder setup first and add your own HAProxy server later.

 #### non-sni (Advanced Setup)

 non-sni mode enables DNS-unblocking for multimedia players (or applications) which can't handle SNI but still using just a single IP address using some netfilter trickery.
 See here for more information on this mode: